apache/beam/playground/frontend/README.md

 ### Additional

-The full list of command can be found [here](https://flutter.dev/docs/reference/flutter-cli)
+The full list of commands can be found [here](https://flutter.dev/docs/reference/flutter-cli)

 ## Contribution guide

-If you'd like to contribute to the Apache Beam Playground website, read our [contribution guide](CONTRIBUTE.md) where you can find detailed instructions on how to work with the website.
+If you'd like to contribute to the Apache Beam Playground website, read our [contribution guide](CONTRIBUTE.md) where you can find detailed instructions on how to work with the playground.